No Time to Scream: Review

 The introductory text provides a good discussion on how to run the game, with useful notes on staging and rules that will benefit new Keepers and those transitioning from the Starter Set.
 I think this is an excellent idea.
 For many starting groups, the quickstart rules or the Starter Set are often enough to enjoy Call of Cthulhu for a long time.
 For these groups, the added complexity of the Keeper’s Rulebook can actually make the game harder to approach.
 Having scenario books that explicitly support play without requiring the Keeper’s Rulebook is a great move.
 Moreover, even experienced Keepers may find it helpful to reread these notes as a refresher.
 Having run Call of Cthulhu for more than 30 years, I know how easy it is to develop idiosyncratic styles of play or incorrect interpretations of the rules that you have repeated so many times that you don't notice.

-Two of the scenarios, in particular, have the potential to become demo session classics, sitting comfortably alongside The Lightless Beacon and Dead Light (though Dead Light remains, in my opinion, a much stronger scenario overall than all the others).
+The first and third scenarios have the potential to become demo session classics, sitting comfortably alongside The Lightless Beacon and Dead Light (though Dead Light remains, in my opinion, a much stronger scenario overall than all the others).
 These scenarios are tight and engaging, perfect for conventions or one-shots.

 However, the book does have some drawbacks.
 While the layout is clean and functional, the artwork leaves much to be desired, and many of the illustrations feel amateurish.
 And in particular, the character portraits are very bad, recalling that uncanny valley where the human figure is replaced by some grotesque imitation of it.
 Putting it another way, every investigator/NPC portrait seems to be of a deep one hybrid (or a spawn of Yog-Sothoth).This art in fact diminishes the sense of dread the scenarios should inspire.